Interview with: Wouter Neven, Partner

 What advice would you give to your younger self?

-But also make room and certainly time for the friendships that also exist in this world.
+But do make room and certainly time for the friendships that also exist in this world.
 The real estate world consists of many fascinating people and you can work with them and/or be friends in a fantastic experience.

 Can you give me a practical example of how helped a client add value to the business?

 For some international clients, we set up a customized alliance of law firms to service their international needs in various countries.
 This is always done with the help of our good friends, and our strong relations with law firms in other countries which are crucial to make this a success.
-We have developed IT tools and platforms to facilitate such alliances, which streamlines the work for the client, making our services more transparent and contributes to knowledge sharing and quality improvement.
+We have developed IT tools and platforms to facilitate such alliances, which streamlines the work for the client, making our services more transparent and contributing to knowledge sharing and quality improvement.
 Ultimately this results in more efficiency and lower legal spend.
 Being able to propose and implement such an approach to international needs, strengthens the long-term relation with the client, and results in better performance of legal services.

 Within your sector, what do you think will be the biggest challenge for clients over the next 12 months?